eabasir/medical-pump-app/README.md

 # medical-pump-app
-An mobile app to control a precise medical drug pump. app and pump are connected through TCP socket
+A mobile app to control a precise medical drug pump. app and pump are connected through TCP socket